IntroCSCI/colorvisionproject-Aramisaac/README.md

 ### Functions

 In this program, we declered 2 different functions, pass by value and pass by reference.
 Our pass by value function is used to generate the hexdecimal value for our program.
-Our pass by reference function will change the input from the user.
+Our pass by reference function will provide the user a random number if they wish to do so.

 ### Classes
+I have made project.cpp and project.h with the porpuse of creating a class.
+With this class, you can access private values and piblic functions fot his project.
+With the use of this class, the code is easier to read an more understandable.

 *Coming in version 1.0*